SebastianScherer88/fashion_app/README.md

 ## Building the image classifier (Question 1)

 To build a keras model image classifier that achieves ~91% accuracy on the mnist-fashion test split, run the python script `./ml_model_development/code/build_model.py`.

 It will export the model artifact as well as some results metrics to a newly created `./ml_model_development/artifacts` subdirectory.
+Together with `./ml_model_development/code/build_model_utils.py`, it should also allow you to retrain this basic model architecture on your own labelled images data set.

 ## Simulating the client application & ML image classification service (Question 2 & 3)